-The GCR Retransmission Policy, GCR Delivery Method and GCR Concealment Address fields are present when the Response Type field is not equal to Denied; otherwise they are omitted.
+The GATS Retransmission Policy, GCR Delivery Method and GCR Concealment Address fields are present when the Response Type field is not equal to Denied; otherwise they are omitted.
 The Schedule element field may be present when the Response Type field is not equal to Denied.

-The GCR Retransmission Policy field is set to indicate the current GCR retransmission policy for the group address for which the GCR service is requested.
+The GATS Retransmission Policy field is set to indicate the current GCR retransmission policy for the group address for which the GCR service is requested.
 The values are shown in Table 8-aa1.

 The GCR Delivery method field is set to indicate the current GCR Delivery method for the group address for which the GCR service is requested.
 The values are shown in Table 8-aa2